The State of Fox Sparrows in the Northeast

 The first Fox Sparrow nest in Maine was detected in 1983.
 At that time, Fox Sparrows were only known to occur during the breeding season in the far northwest corner of the state.
 Since then, the species seems to have rapidly expanded further south, and is now apparently a regular breeding species in the mountains of western Maine.
 John Lloyd (former Director of Science for the Vermont Center for Ecostudies) analyzed eBird data for this species during June and July from the 1980s onward.
 Lloyd found that Fox Sparrows have moved along the spine of the Appalachian Mountains into New Hampshire and Vermont.

 Fox Sparrows are regularly detected during the breeding season as far south as Mount Lafayette in New New Hampshire, but they are only known to breed in northern New Hampshire (first nest was found there in 1996).
 It’s quite possible that Fox Sparrows are breeding on or near Mt.
 Washington, but it is not surprising that their nests have not been found there; the Fox Sparrow breeding population around Mt.
 Washington is likely small and diffuse, and their nests can be exceedingly difficult to locate.
-Fox Sparrows are not known to breed in New York or Vermont (as of 2023), but this species is occasionally detected during the breeding months on Mount Mansfield and neighboring mountains in VT.
-Vermont’s first Fox Sparrow nest will likely and eventually be found in this area.
-[Send us a photo when you find it. ;)]
+Fox Sparrows are not known to breed in New York or Vermont (as of 2024), but this species is occasionally detected during the breeding months on Mount Mansfield and neighboring mountains in VT.
+Vermont’s first Fox Sparrow nest will likely, eventually be found in this area.
+[Jason Hill’s best guess is atop Bolton Mountain–send me a photo when you find it. ;)]

 Globally: Stable